 The offset requirements for existing CZA-441P were incorporated as conditions under Section 4.0 of that permit.
 In light of the additional air emissions anticipated from the Applicant's proposed modification, however, that section of FujiFilm's permit must be revised.
-It should be noted that the Applicant's processing equipment used to make the ink itself does not result in air emissions.
+As noted previously, the Applicant's processing equipment used to make the ink itself does not result in air emissions.
 The additional air emissions anticipated arise from generating power needed for operation, as well as from a new HVAC unit that is part of the modification proposal.